 Applicants who have received a bachelor's degree from King's College are not required to apply through CASPA.
+They will, however, be considered in the same applicant pool with all graduate applicants.
 If there is seat availability, alumni can call the PA Program at 570-208-8086 to request a King's Application.
-These applicants will be required to meet the same minimum criteria as the CASPA applicants but will be recognized in the initial scoring process.
+These applicants will be required to meet the same minimum criteria as the CASPA/graduate applicants but will be recognized in the initial scoring process.
 These applicants do not have to pay the CASPA application fee when applying to the King's Physician Assistant Program.
 The deadline for these applicants is October 1st.
 Applications must be addressed to the King's College PA Program, Admissions.